 Interim Title IX Student Disciplinary Hearing Procedures

-The University prohibits acts of sexual harassment through its Anti-Discrimination Policy (PDF), Sexual Harassment Policy (PDF), and General Student Regulations.
+The University prohibits acts of sexual harassment through its Anti-Discrimination Policy (PDF), Relationship Violence & Sexual Misconduct Policy, and General Student Regulations.
 Prohibited sexual harassment includes acts of sexual violence, defined as sexual assault, sexual battery, and sexual coercion.
 Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s use of drugs or alcohol.
 An individual may also be unable to give consent due to an intellectual or other disability.